Grammar Galaxy FAQs

 Does Grammar Galaxy include religious content?

-No. The author is a Christian, but Grammar Galaxy is a secular curriculum.
+No. The author is a Christian, but Grammar Galaxy is a secular or faith-neutral curriculum.
+The dedication is to the glory of God and future guardians of Grammar Galaxy.

 Is Grammar Galaxy Charlotte-Mason friendly?